 Hi Friends!
 I am still working on centerpieces for our Ladies Night Out at church so my house is covered in cute Easter decor.
 For part of the centerpieces, I wanted to use these wire baskets I found at the dollar store but the plastic eggs were way too bright and cheap looking to go along with my rustic theme.
-So of course I had to paint them!
+So of course I had to paint them so that they were pretty Easter eggs!
 Since I had to do 12 baskets I didn’t want to have to hand paint every egg so I decided to use spray paint.
 This is an easy and fast Easter egg makeover!

 Not so bad for some Dollar Tree baskets and eggs, huh?
-Here’s a quick tutorial on how I did it.
+Here’s a quick tutorial on how I made these pretty Easter eggs!

 - plastic eggs

 - different colors of spray paint – I used Rusteoleum Seaside, Rusteoleum Oregano, Rusteoleum Strawflower, and Rusteoleum Hammered spray

 - chalk paint or acrylic paint

 Then I sprayed each section – one seaside, one strawflower, and one oregano.
 Allow them to dry.